DIY Shiplap Accent Wall: Your 10-Step Tutorial

 Step 6: Once fit is confirmed, it’s time to attach the shiplap to the wall!
 While some people choose to only nail boards to the studs, you can also glue the backside of the boards with liquid nails prior to installation to achieve an even better hold.

-Using finishing nails, hit the center of each stud.
+Using finishing nails in a brad nailer, hit the center of each stud.
 Make sure to use two nails per stud (top and bottom) to prevent any natural wood movement or cupping.
 Starting with the first board, check to make sure everything’s completely level (following along with your pencil or chalk lines).
-Then, adjust bottom edge spacing with a shim, as needed, for the first board.
+Then, adjust the bottom edge spacing with a shim, as needed, for the first board.

-Step 7: Measure for any outlets that need to be cut out of the shiplap.
-A jigsaw will offer a smoother cut that requires less sanding.
+Step 7: Measure for any outlets and light switches that need to be cut out of the shiplap.
+A jigsaw offers a smoother cut that requires less sanding.

 Troubleshooting Issues That Might Occur

 Keep in mind that not every DIY shiplap install occurs in a newly built home with perfectly smooth drywall!
-Adjustments may need to happen along the way.
+You may need to adjust along the way.

 Mouldings can be used to hide minor imperfections with cuts, and wood filler or paintable caulk can make small cracks and gaps disappear.
-(Hint: Pros love wood filler and paintable caulk!)
+(Hint: Pro woodworkers love wood filler and paintable caulk!)

 The Finishing Touches for Shiplap Walls